BrusselsBrussels +32 (0) 2 372 91 68

 This event is hosted by North Sea Port & Port of Antwerp-Bruges, and other key partners are shown below.

-Buffeted by a shifting international order, global supply chain models are changing including the emergence of E2E players and the requirement for logistics asset ownership or access.
-Heightened debate over European competitiveness adds to uncertainty.
-How do each of us establish value within increasingly complex supply chains and collaborative ecosystems?
-Are logistics hubs at the forefront of change?
+Buffeted by the changing international order, global supply chain models are radically restructuring including access to sustainable fuels, the emergence of E2E players and the requirement for asset ownership or access to capacity.
+Heightened pressure on European competitiveness adds to uncertainty.
+Leaders address how value-added collaborative solutions are evolving at key logistics and industrial hubs.

 What’s coming?
 Regulations, trading environment & European competitiveness

-• Keynote: the European Commission’s ambitions for the freight logistics sector and increasing European competitiveness (Commissioner TBC)
+• European Commission ambitions for the freight logistics sector and increasing competitiveness – DG Move tbc

-Freight logistics in a changing world – defence.
-The potential need for movement of defence sector assets brings intra-Europe logistics bottlenecks to the forefront.
+Freight logistics in a changing world – defence

-• Breakout: global supply chain solutions – maritime hubs within global trade; more than just a supply chain node.
+1. Global supply chain solutions: maritime hubs within global trade – where hubs fit in & what matters, more than just a supply chain node.
 E2E, hubs as the new VCs, energy transition, criteria for success.
+Moderated by North Sea Port, Louise De Tremerie (European Affairs) & Plymouth University, Stavros Karamperidis (Asst Prof)

-• Breakout: European harmonisation (land): consistency, transparency & efficiency across Europe; the prize is worth winning; a multimodal blueprint.
+2. European harmonisation (land): consistency, transparency & efficiency across Europe – the prize is worth winning; developing a multimodal blueprint; an end-to-end multimodal strategy, not just a “green corridor” Moderated by Billiet & Co, Philippe Billiet (Lawyer) & another tbc.

 19:00 Gala reception evening programme, Port of Antwerp-Bruges